thatboyreegan/simple_shell/README.md

 * [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [repository](https://github.com/thatboyreegan/simple_shell).
 * [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository to your local machine.
-* Change into the repository 'cd simple_shell'
+* Change into the repository 'cd simple shell'
 * Compile the program using the command: 'gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh'
 * Type in '_./hsh_' to run the executable.

-## Example.
+## Example

 if you run
 > ls -la

 Result: